UK weather map shows where snow could hit in next 24 hours

 - Argyll and Bute

-Motorists have been urged to take care on the roads due to difficult driving conditions, with “blustery” and “often wintry” showers expected in parts of the country.
+Motorists have been urged to take care on the roads and plan extra time for their journeys as sleet, snow and ice lead to difficult driving conditions.

 It comes as a major incident was declared in Somerset on Tuesday morning after a double-decker bus overturned in a crash involving a motorcycle at around 6am.